What Side of the House Do You Plant Hydrangeas?

 The branch will form its rooting system in a few months.
 Check for roots by gently pulling on the buried part.
 Once roots have developed, transplant the new plant to its permanent location.

-Tips to Care Hydrangea
+Tips to Care for Hydrangea

 - Keep the soil constantly moist but not wet.
 Hydrangeas have shallow root systems.
 They need regular watering, especially during dry periods.